predictionguard/js-client/README.md

 ### Description

-This Module provides functionality developed to simplify interfacing with [Prediction Guard API](https://www.predictionguard.com/) in JavaScript.
+This package provides functionality developed to simplify interfacing with [Prediction Guard API](https://www.predictionguard.com/) in JavaScript.

 ### Requirements